03-20-2014 04:17 AM

 you could also have a look at the install paper. there the migration scenario is also described

-if you find this post usefull please assign kudos by clicking on the star icon on the left. thanks
+if you find this post usefull please assign kudos by clicking on the thumbs up icon. thanks :-)

 03-21-2014 06:55 AM